binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Recommended procedure:

-1. Verify the source that you are about to download, that it is all good
+1. Verify the source that you are about to download, if it is good:
 2. `npm show [module-you-want-to-install] scripts`
 3. Download the module without installing it and inspect it.
 You can download it from `http://registry.npmjs.org/[module-you-want-to-install]/-/[module-you-want-to-install]-VERSION.tgz`